Asterisk514/Web-Scraping-and-Sentiment-Classification/README.md

 - **Web Scraping**: Automated extraction of news articles from financial websites using web scraping techniques.

-- **Text Preprocessing**: Cleaning and preparing text data for sentiment analysis, including tokenization, removing stop words, and stemming or lemmatization.

-- **Sentiment Classification**: Utilizing machine learning or deep learning models to classify the sentiment of each article:
+- **Sentiment Classification**: Utilizing TextBlob to classify the sentiment of each article:
   - Positive sentiment: News that suggests favorable outcomes for stocks, markets, or economies.
   - Negative sentiment: News indicating adverse impacts on stocks, markets, or economies.
   - Neutral sentiment: News that does not strongly sway sentiment in either direction.